ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-14-boost-your-git-productivity-with-aliases-start-saving-time-today.md

 Now, whenever you type `git st` in your terminal, Git will execute `git status` behind the scenes.

 This was very simple, but you can create more complex commands, with a lot of parameters.
-Let me show you an example about the log command.
+Let me show you an example about the "log" command.
 I like so much to see the log on graph and in one line, so I've created an alias for this:

 {%- highlight sh -%}
 git config --global alias.lg "log --oneline --graph"
 {%- endhighlight -%}

-This command is definitely a time saver!
+This alias is definitely a time saver!
 If you prefer, you can change your alias manually editing the `~/.gitconfig` file.
 Also, you can type `git config --list | grep alias` to see all alias you already configure in your machine.

 ## Aliases That I Use